jlgaleazzi/robotsandpencils/README.md

 the backend is a Node application using express server.
 The app is running on a docker container using AWS elastic Beanstalk

+## Requirements

+to run locally you must have Node.js v10 or higher and MongoDB

 ## Installation

--- Requires Node.js and Mongo DB
+-- Local installation

-To install locally clone this repository on your local environment
+Clone this repository to your local environment go to your local repository

+on terminal type:  npm install

+open database/config.js
+replace <username> and <password> with your username and password for your mongoDB Server

+# Populate the Mongo database
+run node

 ## Start Server